d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 ## Number of days

 - Number of days
-  - in Execute view tasks older than number of days are marked red
+  - in Synchronize view tasks older than number of days are marked red

 ## Check data when loading